-FTP is a famous network protocol to transfer files internally and externally over TCP network.
-When you have a Windows 2012 R2 server in your environment, you may need to setup FTP site and set permissions to make the file transfer simple, faster and secure.
-The below step by step guide explains how to install and configure FTP on Windows 2012 R2 server, also shows how to enable FTP incoming packets in the Windows firewall without completely disabling firewall services.
+FTP is a famous network protocol to transfer files internally and externally over the TCP protocol.
+When you have a Windows 2016 or 2019 server on your environment, you may need to set up FTP site and configure proper permissions to make the file transfer simple, faster and secure.
+The below step by step guide explains how to install and configure FTP service on Windows 2012 R2 (and later versions) servers.
+Also, the reference links show how to enable FTP incoming packets in the Windows firewall without disabling firewall services completely.

-Windows 2012 R2 has come with Internet Information Services (IIS) 8.5 with several improvement.
-FTP sites and options are available under IIS settings in Windows 2012 R2.
-IIS 8.5 role needs to installed before setting up FTP site/service on the latest Windows server.
+Windows 2012 R2 has Internet Information Services (IIS) version 8.5 with several improvements.
+The later Windows Server Operating Systems such as 2016 and 2019 has the latest IIS.
+FTP server settings are available under IIS service, hence the IIS role needs to be installed before setting up FTP site on the Windows server.

-Steps to Install and Configure FTP on Windows 2012 R2 Server
+Steps to Install and Configure FTP on Windows Server

 1) Let us install the web service (IIS) role first.